Generator Sizing: Design Margin and Loading Factor

 The design margin adds headroom for motor starting inrush, seasonal peaks, and future load growth.
 A typical range for residential standby is 10–25%.
 The tool uses 15% as a conservative default; you can adjust it between 5% and 30% in the Generator options section.
 Manufacturer installation guides often recommend similar headroom.
 Standards such as NFPA 110 (Standard for Emergency and Standby Power Systems) reference sizing to accommodate starting loads and operating at a fraction of nameplate.

 The loading factor ensures the recommended generator size does not exceed the fraction of nameplate capacity that the manufacturer allows for standby operation.
 A factor of 0.8 means “do not exceed 80% of nameplate”—so a 24 kW unit would be limited to 19.2 kW for sizing purposes.
-Many residential standby manuals specify a maximum loading percentage (e.g. 80%).
-NFPA 110 defines standby generator ratings that imply operating at a portion of nameplate.
-The default 0.8 is conservative and user-adjustable; always follow your generator manufacturer’s published limits for your model and application.
+Many residential standby manuals specify a maximum loading percentage (e.g. 80%), and NFPA 110 defines standby ratings that imply operating at a portion of nameplate.
+The tool leaves this blank by default so it does not stack with the design margin—enter a value only when you must stay below a specific fraction of nameplate.
+Always follow your generator manufacturer’s published limits for your model and application.

 Motor starting (essential-loads path)